Skip to main content

 The Meraki sign-on Splash Page can be integrated with Google OAuth, requiring users to log in with credentials from a custom Google domain for network access.
 This Splash Page can be configured to block Internet access until sign-on is complete, but certain domains need to be added to the Walled garden ranges in order for OAuth to complete.

-This article outlines how to allow Google OAuth to operate while still limiting pre-authentication Internet access.
+This article explains how to configure the Meraki sign-on Splash Page with Google OAuth while restricting pre-authentication Internet access.

 Google OAuth Walled Garden with the WAN Appliance

-1. In Dashboard, navigate to Security Appliance > Configure > Access Control.
+1. On the Dashboard, navigate to Security Appliance > Configure > Access Control.

-2. Select the appropriate VLAN from the drop-down menu on top.
+2. Select the appropriate VLAN from the drop-down menu.

 3. Set the Splash page method as Sign-on with 3rd Party Credentials and select Google as the Accepted Credentials as well as your domain.